matildagaddi/power-outage-attacks/README.md

 ---

 ## Fairness Testing
 We tested whether the model performs fairly on outages that occured in places with low vs high population (above and below 8769252 inhabitants, the median population in our dataset).
-Our evaluation metric was accuracy.
+Our evaluation metric was the absolute difference in F1 scores.

 Null Hypothesis: Our model is fair.
 The model has roughly the same F1 score on cases with low populations and high populations.
 Any differences are due to random chance.